100% FULL-SPECTRUM CBD

 It was only a matter of time before experts in the field began to consider whether or not CBD could potentially have benefits for our four-legged companions.
 If you haven’t already heard, we are happy to be the ones to tell you that CBD for cats and dogs is well on its way to gaining the attention and acknowledgment that it deserves, and we can't wait to explain how it's all possible.

 What is CBD Oil for Cats

 CBD oil for cats is derived from the cannabis plant.
 CBD is the abbreviation for the word cannabidiol.
 It is one of over 100 cannabinoids found in the cannabis plant.
 Although there are a plethora of cannabinoids, CBD and tetrahydrocannabinol (THC) are the most well-known.
-Pure CBD oil is non-toxic and all-natural, and while its popularity is undoubtedly increasing and it's becoming part of the conversations about natural ways to heal our pets’ illnesses, pain, anxiety, and many other issues, there are still a few misconceptions about CBD oil for cats that we hope to shed light on.
+Pure CBD oil is non-toxic and all-natural, and while its popularity is undoubtedly increasing, there are still a few misconceptions about CBD oil for cats that we hope to shed light on.

 Understanding CBD - How Does it Work?

 Just like humans, dogs and cats have an endocannabinoid system (ECS).
 The endocannabinoid system works to regulate certain bodily functions such as pain, mood, sleep, appetite, and immunity.